What are the recruiting trends for 2023 that we can plan for?

 Related: Virtual Job Interview Tips for Hiring Managers

-7. Quality of recruits is paramount
+8. Quality of candidate is paramount

 Fifty-two percent of recruiters say improving the quality of their hires is one of their most important goals.

-So how does that differ from previous years?
+So, how does that differ from previous years?
 While recruiters are interested in growing their talent pipelines, they’re more interested in ensuring their talent is quality.
 This contributes to higher retention rates, which aids companies in their widespread efforts to reduce costs.

-8. Mental health benefits go mainstream
+9. Mental health benefits go mainstream

 One of the most troubling implications of the pandemic is its effect on our collective mental health–implications we probably won’t fully grasp the scope of for some time.
 And yet, it’s become commonplace for candidates to weigh companies’ approach to mental well-being into their decision whether to accept a job.
 Almost half of the recruiters say job seekers are asking about mental health benefits more frequently since the onset of Covid-19.